org-formation/org-formation-cli/docs/articles/org-formation.md

     enable: !GetAtt CurrentAccount.Tags.enableCloudTrail
 ```

-Parameters can also be declared in a toplevel Parameters attribute in the task file.
+Parameters can also be declared in a top-level `Parameters` attribute in the task file.
 These parameters can have default values and be overwritten by adding a `--parameters` option to the `perform-tasks` command.

 Declaring and specifying parameter values when running the `perform-tasks` command: